textlint/textlint-filter-rule-allowlist/README.md

 - `allowlistConfigPaths`: `string[]`
     - File path list that includes allow words.
     - The File path is relative path from your `.textlintrc`.
-    - Support file format: JSON, yml, js
+    - Support file format: JSON, yml

 For example, you can specify `allowlistConfigPaths` to `.textlintrc`.